-‘RHOBH’ Lisa Rinna On Blast For Calling Out Kim Richards Over Her Arrests And Recovery
+‘RHOBH’ Star Lisa Rinna On Blast For Calling Out Kim Richards Over Her Arrests And Recovery

 “I’m so ready to be a grandma,” Kim shared.
 “I hear from everybody, honestly, that this is the most amazing thing that’s ever going to happen to me.
 They say it’s just the most amazing thing.
 It changes your life.”

 Of course, Kim has a long road ahead of her if she wants to keep her sobriety and be a part of the reality show.
 As fans will recall, being on the RHOBH was one reason why Kim spiraled out of control last year.
-So far, Kim looks like she’s doing better ever and is clearly on the right road to recovery.
+So far, Kim looks like she’s doing better and is clearly on the right road to recovery.

 “It is mandatory to me that I maintain my recovery.
 That is the only way that I will be able to be a part of my children’s lives and my grandson’s life,” she admitted.